Lessons of a $323,064.49 Launch – 10 Lessons from a Successful Launch

 Because profit doesn’t follow perfection, rather money follows momentum, it’s important to launch, break things, discover what worked and what didn’t and continually get better and better.

 So, after everything I’ve learned, the question is… why do a launch?
-Obviously, you can build a very successful business based on a method of steady online marketing and generating more and more profit each month.
+Obviously, you can build a very successful business based on a method of steady online marketing and be generating more and more profit each month.

 Simply put, I see launches, not as a method of sustainability in a business, but rather as a way to have large cash infusions into your business that allow you to constantly “upgrade” your business.